YunoHost-Apps/borg_ynh/README.md

 Public key: ssh-ed25519 AAAA[...] root@guest.servera
 ```
 This information is also sent by email to the admin of guest Server A.
-If you don't find the mail and you don't see the message in the log bar you can find the SSH public key with this command:
+If you don't find the email and you don't see the message in the log bar you can find the SSH public key with this command:
 ```
 $ cat /root/.ssh/id_borg_ed25519.pub
 ssh-ed25519 AAAA[...] root@guest.servera